Speed of extinction for continuous state branching processes in subcritical L\'evy environments: the strongly and intermediate regimes: Introduction and main results

-Another object which will be relevant for our analysis is the so-called exponential martingale associated to the L\'evy process $\xi$, i.e.
+Another object which will be relevant for our analysis is the so-called exponential martingale associated to $\xi$, i.e.

-which is well-defined for $\theta\in [0,\vartheta^+]$ under assumption \eqref{eq_moments}.
+which is well-defined for $\theta\in [0,\vartheta]$ under assumption \eqref{eq_moments}.
 It is well-known that $(M^{(\theta)}_t, t\ge 0)$ is a $(\mathcal{F}^{(e)}_t)_{t\ge 0}$-martingale and that it induces a change of measure which is known as the Esscher transform, that is to say

 Similarly to the critical case, which was studied by Bansaye et al. \cite{bansaye2021extinction}, the asymptotic analysis of the intermediate subcritical regime requires the notion of the renewal functions $U^{(\theta)}$ and $\widehat{U}^{(\theta)}$ under $\mathbb{P}^{(e,\theta)}$, which are associated to the supremum and infimum of $\xi$, respectively.
-More precisely, , for all $x>0$, we introduce the renewal functions $U^{(\theta)}$ and $\widehat{U}^{(\theta)}$ as follows
+We refer to Section \ref{prelimLP} for a proper definition or Section VI.4 in Bertoin \cite{bertoin1996levy}.
+The renewal functions $U^{(\theta)}$ and $\widehat{U}^{(\theta)}$ are finite, subadditive, continuous and increasing.
+Moreover, they are identically 0 on $(-\infty, 0]$ and strictly positive on $(0,\infty)$ (see for instance Lemma 6.4 and Section 8.2 in the monograph of Doney \cite{doney2007fluctuation}).
+The renewal functions are also related to the so-called ladder height processes which have the same range as the supremum and infimum of $\xi$.
+In order to state our main results, we require the notation of the increasing ladder height process $H=(H_t, t\geq 0)$ which is releted to the supremum of $\xi$, see Section \ref{prelimLP} for a proper definition.